timojuez/hificon/README.md

 ### AVR Emulator
 For testing purposes, there is a Denon AVR software emulator that nearly acts like the amp's Telnet protocol.
-Try it out by starting the emulator `python3 -m hificon.telnet_server -e --listen-port [port] --protocol .denon` and connect to it e.g. via the HiFiShell `hifish --protocol .denon --host 127.0.0.1 --port [port]`.
+Try it out by starting the emulator `python3 -m hificon.telnet_server -e --listen-port PORT --target .denon` and connect to it e.g. via the HiFiShell `hifish --target .denon://127.0.0.1:PORT`.

-You can also emulate the HiFi Shell: `hifish --protocol .emulator`
+You can also emulate the HiFi Shell: `hifish --target .emulator:.denon`

 ## Troubleshoot
 - If HiFiCon cannot find your device, add the amp's IP address as "Host = [IP]" under [Amp] to ~/.hificon/main.cfg in your user directory.
 - If you are on a GNU OS and the key binding does not work, you can try the setup for proprietary OS.
-- If your device lets you connect only once but you would like to run several HiFiCon programs at the same time, run `python3 -m hificon.telnet_server -r --protocol .auto --listen-port 1234`.
+- If your device lets you connect only once but you would like to run several HiFiCon programs at the same time, run `python3 -m hificon.telnet_server -r --target .auto --listen-port 1234`.
 In the programs, set `localhost:1234` as your amp.